NickFurlo/Autohandshake-Impact-Downloader/README.md

   	SCHOOL_URL: The url for your school's handshake.
 Ex: https://myschool.joinhandshake.com
 	INPUT_CSV_FILE_PATH: Filename or path to csv file containing links
 	NUMBER_OF_ROWS: The number of rows including the header.
-The first row is assumed to be the headers and will not be proccessed
+The first row is assumed to be the headers and will not be processed
 	DOWNLOAD_LOCATION: Path to local download location for CSV's
 	NETWORK_LOCATION: Root directory for network location to be copied to.
-Files will be coppied to subfolders of this folder with names corresponding with the left column of the CSV.
+Files will be copied to subfolders of this folder with names corresponding with the left column of the CSV.
 Make sure these folders have been created prior to running the script.
  	LOG_TO_FILE: True or False to enable logging